 3. Create a picture wall

-Let your kids get involved by getting them to draw pictures and designs.
-Decorating one of their walls with their own creations gives a personal touch to their bedroom whilst also giving them something they can be proud of.
+Let your kids get involved by getting them to cover the wall photos of there friends.
+Decorating one of their walls with their own photos gives a personal touch to their bedroom whilst also giving them something they can be proud of.
 This is a great way to allow your children to actively decide how they want their room to look, whilst also saving you money.

 4. Accessorise those curtains